ioanahulpus/cocospa/README.md

 # run the python script
 python3 scripts/call_on_wikipedia.py data/document-aligned.v2/simple.txt data/document-aligned.v2/normal.txt $API_ENDPOINT
 ```
 The result of the script is available in **results/wikipedia.csv**.
-The script by default calls an API running on localhost.
+The script by default calls an API running on natively.
 The resuls is a .csv file that shows the scores for different wikipedia documents:

 | article | simple | complex | simple_size | complex_size |
 | -------: | :----: | :----: | :----: | :----: |